Senior Vice President

 Federal Reserve Bank of Dallas

 Previously, he held positions with the Federal Reserve Banks of New York, Philadelphia and Minneapolis.
-In Philadelphia, he was head of the macro section, and, in Minneapolis, he was senior vice president and director of research and, subsequently, special policy adviser to the bank president.
+In Philadelphia, he was head of the macro section.
+In Minneapolis, he was senior vice president and director of research and, subsequently, special policy adviser to the bank president.

 Earlier, he was an assistant professor of economics at Rice University.